secretstartups/handbook/support/license-and-renewals/workflows/customersdot/customer_console.html.md

 ### Manual Lookup

-> *Note*: Customer name, email, company, and group name searching is available in UI.
-Subscription name has been requested in [customer #1030](https://gitlab.com/gitlab-org/customers-gitlab-com/-/issues/1030).
+> *Note*: Customer name, email, company, group name, subscription name searching is available in UI.

 If required, you can search for an order based on any existing order attribute.
 Use `find_by` if you believe there is only one, or `where` if you believe there may be multiple matching orders.